 Intestinal Inflammation and Celiac

 When your immune system actively and aggressively responds to the consumption of gluten, you are likely experiencing celiac disease.
 This immune response causes inflammation and damage to the intestine which can lead to reduced nutrient absorption.
 Gluten intolerance triggers inflammation similar to celiac disease.
 Ultimately, this causes one to have poor absorption of nutrients.
 Often, those with celiac disease or gluten intolerance must remove most wheats and grains from their diet entirely – find out more on how going gluten-free can help your thyroid.

 Know Your Nutrients

-Before embarking on a new treatment for a thyroid condition, it is critical that one’s nutrient levels are evaluated and balanced.
-Although there are more common causes of thyroid disruption it is important not to overlook and explore the possibility of nutrient deficiency.
+Before embarking on a new treatment for a thyroid condition, it’s critical that your nutrient levels are evaluated and balanced.
+Although there are more common causes of thyroid disruption it’s important not to overlook and explore the possibility of nutrient deficiency.
 With common contributors such as those listed above, it is not unlikely for one to have deficiency in one or more areas.